 2-4 salmon fillets, about 6 ounces each

-2 cup fresh basil leaves
+2 cups fresh basil leaves + more for garnish

 salt & pepper

-vegetable oil, I like Grapeseed
+vegetable oil, I like grapeseed

 - Salt and pepper salmon fillets on both sides, set aside.
-In a large saute pan over medium high heat, add 2 teaspoons oil.
+In a large sauté pan over medium high heat, add 2 teaspoons oil.
 After 2 minutes add fresh basil leaves.
 Cook until dark and crisp, about 3 minutes, turning over so all sides get crisp.
 Remove basil from pan and set aside.

 - Add 1 teaspoon of oil to pan and place salmon flesh side down and sear for 3 minutes.
 Flip over and place a lid on pan for 2 minutes.
 Remove lid and turn heat to low.
 Continue to cook for 4-6 minutes, depending upon how you enjoy the internal temperature of your salmon.